Aubrey Lewis (athlete): College athletics

 Lewis chose the University of Notre Dame from a list of 200 schools that had offered him scholarships and played halfback for the Notre Dame Fighting Irish football team.
-He was chosen by the Chicago Bears in the tenth round of the 1958 NFL draft, the 113th pick overall, but an ankle injury prevented him from playing professionally.
+He was chosen by the Chicago Bears in the tenth round of the 1958 NFL draft, the 113th pick overall.
+An ankle injury prevented him from playing professionally.
 He won the NCAA's Division I championship in the 400 meter intermediate hurdles in 1956 but failed to make the United States team that would be competing at the 1956 Summer Olympics in Melbourne, Australia, after he stumbled over the last hurdle in his heat at the Olympic trials in Los Angeles.
 He went on to be elected as captain of the track team for the 1957–58 season, making him the first black athlete at the school to be chosen as a team captain.

 In 1961, while he was working as the head coach at Paterson Central High School, Lewis was chosen as player-coach of a team representing Newark in the Metropolitan Indoor Football League, which planned to play seven-on-seven games indoors during the winter.